KoolKrish18/WritEmoji/README.md

-# WriteMoji
+# WritEmoji

-WriteMoji is a simple Chrome extension that enhances your browsing experience by automatically replacing text enclosed in double colons (`::`) with corresponding emojis.
-For example, `::smile::` will be replaced with 😊, adding a fun and expressive touch to your communications.
+WritEmoji is a simple Chrome extension that enhances your browsing experience by automatically replacing text enclosed in colons (`::`) with corresponding emojis.

 ## Features

-- **Emoji Replacement:** Transforms text patterns like `::smile::` into corresponding emojis.
+- **Emoji Replacement:** Transforms text patterns into corresponding emojis.
 - **Customizable:** Easily supports a wide range of emojis.
 - **Lightweight:** Fast and efficient, with no unnecessary bloat.